Learning depth-3 circuits via quantum agnostic boosting: Introduction

 \textbf{Related works.} We remark that there have been a few recent works on quantum agnostic learning that we briefly describe here.
 In~\cite{arunachalam2017guest}, the authors showed that quantum examples are equivalent to classical examples in the distribution-independent framework for agnostic learning function classes.
 Badescu and O'Donnell~\cite{DBLP:conf/stoc/BadescuO21} considered the setting of agnostic learning \emph{arbitrary} classes of quantum states and gave sample complexity bounds for this task.
 In another direction, works of~\cite{chatterjee2024efficient,caro2023classical,caro2024interactive} considered quantum agnostic learning for the case where the input state has some specific structure (in the former work they assume it is a function state and in the latter two works they assume it is a ``mixture of superpositions'').

-\textbf{Open questions.} Our work opens up a number of interesting research directions. \begin{enumerate} \item \textbf{\emph{Learning depth-$3$ circuits}}: Our $\PAC$ learning algorithm for depth-$3$ circuits (with constant $\varepsilon$) runs in ``near-polynomial time,'' $n^{O(\log \log n)}.$ Is there a $\poly(n)$-time quantum algorithm? \item \textbf{\emph{Learning quantum objects}}: In this work, We considered the learnability of depth-$2$ and depth-$3$ $\AC^0$ circuits, what about learning depth-$2$ or depth-$3$ $\textsf{QAC}^0$ circuits with or without fanout gates?
+\textbf{Open questions.} Our work opens up a number of interesting research directions. \begin{enumerate} \item \textbf{\emph{Learning quantum objects}}: In this work, We considered the learnability of depth-$2$ and depth-$3$ $\AC^0$ circuits, what about learning depth-$2$ or depth-$3$ $\textsf{QAC}^0$ circuits with or without fanout gates?
 Recently,~\cite{foxman2025random} proved the hardness of learning $\textsf{QAC}^0$ circuits, but their hard instances require depth that is a ``large constant.''

 Similarly, we could consider the problem of agnostic learning \emph{low-degree} {phase states}.
 Tomography protocols for these class of states are known~\cite{abdy2023phasestates} but agnostic learning algorithms are unknown.